-Best Buddies School Friendship Chapters employ a formal club structure to foster genuine friendships between people with and without disabilities through social connection, empowering students with and without IDD to lead activities.
+Best Buddies School Friendship Chapters employ a formal club structure that fosters genuine friendships and social connection between people with and without IDD through one-to-one friendships and large group activities.
+Students with and without IDD are empowered to lead chapter events.